PRMS-Python/PRMS-Python/README.md

 # PRMS-Python

-PRMS-Python provides a Python interface to PRMS data files and for running PRMS simulations.
-This module tries to improve the management of PRMS simulation data while also providing useful "pythonic" tools to do scenario-based PRMS simulations.
-By "scenario-based" modeling we mean, for example, parameter sensitivity analysis, where each "scenario" is an iterative perturbation of one or many parameters.
+PRMS-Python provides a Python interface to PRMS data files and manages PRMS simulations.
+This module aims to improve the efficiency of PRMS simulations while providing "pythonic" tools to do scenario-based PRMS simulations.
+By "scenario-based" we mean testing model hypotheses associated with model inputs, outputs, and model structure.
+For example, parameter sensitivity analysis, where each "scenario" is an iterative perturbation of one or many parameters.
 Another example "scenario-based" modeling exercise would be climate scenario modeling: what will happen to modeled outputs if the input meteorological data were to change?

 ## Installation